backstage/backstage/plugins/github-release-manager/README.md

 ![](./src/cards/info/flow.png)

 > **GitHub**: The source control system where releases reside in a practical sense.
 Read more about [GitHub releases](https://docs.github.com/en/github/administering-a-repository/managing-releases-in-a-repository).
-Note that this plugin works just as well with GitHub Enterprise)
+(Note that this plugin works just as well with GitHub Enterprise.)
 >
 > **Release Candidate (RC)**: A GitHub pre-release intended primarily for internal testing
 >